Multi-Jurisdiction KYC Challenge

 - Missing audit trails and historical look-backs: At times, regulatory scrutiny or ad-hoc investigations of fraud, money laundering and other financial crime trails could reach up to your institution, owing to your customer's illegal dealings.
 In such situations, it is expected that your institution did all the due diligence needed to detect any suspicious activity of such customers, right from the very beginning of their relationships.
 This cannot be demonstrated without fully auditable processes that are backed by audit trails and historical look-backs, extending for 5 or more years.
 And this again is impossible to manage without automated processes that would ensure quick responses to regulatory requests with supporting documentation.
 It further ensures effectively managing the risks of regulatory action and financial penalties for violations.

-KYCsphere and its tools listed on the right has been architected to offer solution to each of above and a host of other KYC challenges that you already are or likely to face in the near future.
+KYCsphere and its tools listed on the right has been architected to offer solution to each of above and a host of other KYC regulations compliance challenges that you already are or likely to face in the near future.